RicoJia/ricojia.github.io/_posts/2026/2026-01-23-ml-data-formats.markdown

 outputs = session.run(None, {"input": x})
 ```

+### ONNX Graph

+An ONNX graph represents the neural network as a computational graph.
+Connections are connected together to show how data flows from input -> output.

 ONNX is commonly used for C++ deployment on edge devices.
 One such graph typically includes:

 | Component           | Meaning                               |